ivandustin/seeds/README.md

 And your Father who sees in secret, will pay you.

+###### Matthew 6:14-15

+If you forgive people for their sins, your heavenly Father will also forgive you.

+But if you do not forgive people for their sins, neither your Father will forgive your sins.

 ###### Matthew 6:19-21

 Do not store up treasures on earth, where moth and rust destroy, and where thieves break in and steal.